-If any of the banks indicate an error during the erase, verify, or programming phases, IMMEDIATELY repeat the operation "loadflash Enter" without doing any other operation.
+If any of the banks indicate an error during the erase, verify, or programming phases, <a href="IMMEDIATELY repeat the operation "loadflash Enter" without doing any other operation."
+IMMEDIATELY repeat the operation "loadflash Enter" without doing any other operation.

-If the procedure still fails, perform this entire procedure again.
+If the procedure still fails, perform the "loadflash Enter" procedure again.
 Should you still encounter a problem, please contact 360 Systems technical support.